 This includes the principle of non-discrimination.
 (Even within the European Union it has been nigh-on impossible to stop French regulators in particular from favouring their own companies: some work is required here, but the principle is sound.)

 Clearly financial services are a vital part of British trade but also, and it is not certain that the negotiators realise this, access to British financial markets is vital for foreign businesses needing finance Financial services are therefore to be included.
 It is not so solidly written though: the Declaration notes that there is current regulatory alignment and proposes ongoing co-operation in the mutual interest.

-There is though no guarantee of continued mutual recognition, as regulatory regimes diverge (as they must – Britain in default has a liberal regulatory regime while European countries are readier to interfere.
-The Paragraph 39 talks of ‘transparency and appropriate consultation in the process of adoption, suspension and withdrawal of equivalence decisions, information exchange and consultation on
+There is no guarantee of continued mutual recognition, as regulatory regimes diverge (as they must – Britain in default has a liberal regulatory regime while European countries are readier to interfere).
+Paragraph 37 (which was Paragraph 39 in the original) talks of cooperation based on principles of “regulatory autonomy, transparency and stability.
+It should include transparency and appropriate consultation in the process of adoption, suspension and withdrawal of equivalence decisions, information exchange and consultation on regulatory initiatives“.

 Provisions on digital free trade and co-operation in regulation and competition rules are here, but the provision is cleverer than just trying to look at the ever-transmuting electronic world: it is actually about acceptance of business done and agreements made electronically.

 VI.
 Capital Movements and Payments

 Free movement of capital and payments are to be included.